Kmer-File-Format/kff-reference/README.md

 Max have to be non zero.
 * data_size: The size of the data associated to each kmer (8 Bytes) This value can be 0 if you don't want to associate any piece of data.
+* free_size: The size of the next field in Bytes (4 Bytes)
+* free_block: A field for additional metadata.
+Only use it for basic metadata and user comments.
+If you need more sections, please contact us to extend the file format in a parsable way.

 ## Block